cmu-delphi/epipredict/README.md

 #>
 ```

-In our model setup, we are defining as predictors case rate lagged 0-3
+In our model setup, we are using as predictors the case rate lagged 0-3
-days, one week, and two weeks, and death rate lagged 0-2 weeks.
+days, one week, and two weeks, and the death rate lagged 0-2 weeks.
 The
 result `four_week_ahead` is both a fitted model object which could be
 used any time in the future to create different forecasts, and a set of
 predicted values (and prediction intervals) for each location 28 days